Academic Requirements and Regulations

 Academic Progress

-Graduate students may enroll in a minimum of 9 and maximum of 12 hours to be considered as enrolled full time.
+Graduate students may enroll in a minimum of 9 and a maximum of 12 hours during a fall or spring term to be considered as enrolled full time.
 A minimum Grade Point Average of 3.0 is required to be in Good Academic Standing.
-Therefore, a full-time graduate student is required to complete a minimum of 9 hours with a 3.0 or higher GPA for normal academic progress.
+Therefore, a full-time graduate student is required to complete a minimum of 9 hours with a 3.0 or higher GPA for normal academic progress during a fall or spring term.

 Academic Rights and Responsibilities of Students